SeverinAlexB/pkdns-hackathon-25/README.md

 Think of it like a TOR onion address but with full internet speed.

-- Domains independent of a central authority like ICANN.
+- Domains are independent of a central authority like ICANN.
 - Censorship-resistant - Nobody can block the 10M Mainline DHT nodes.
 - Free - No need to purchase a domain.
 - No need to dox your contact address like with regular domains.
-- TLS certificates without a Certificate Authority (rust only).
+- TLS certificates without a Certificate Authority (Rust only).
 - In the future: Key delegation.